-93. Warrap State Executive shall exercise the executive powers on all matters as set forth in Schedules C and D, read together with Schedules E and F of this Constitution and any other competences conferred upon it by the Comprehensive Peace Agreement, this Constitution and the Interim Constitution of Southern Sudan.
+93. Central Equatoria State Executive shall exercise the executive powers on all matters as set forth in Schedules C and D, read together with Schedules E and F of this Constitution and any other competences conferred upon it by the Comprehensive Peace Agreement, this Constitution, the Interim Constitution of Southern Sudan, the Interim National Constitution and the law.